CSFrequency/firebase-device-store-android-sdk/README.md

 ```
 {
-  deviceId: string, // The browser name and version
+  deviceId: string, // A UUID for the device
   fcmToken: string, // The FCM token
-  name: 'Unknown',  // Web browser's do not provide a name field
+  name: string,     // The name of the device (e.g. 'Bob's Google Pixel')
   os: string,       // The OS of the device
-  type: 'Web'
+  type: 'Android'
 }
 ```

 ### API

-#### `FirebaseDeviceStore(context, app, collectionPath)`
+#### `FirebaseDeviceStore(context: Context, app: FirebaseApp, collectionPath: string)`

 Create a new DeviceStore.